-8 8 Legal representation and assistance 8.: 1 General a) Has your State made a reservation to Article 26 of the Convention?
-Yes No b) Does the Central Authority provide legal advice regarding return applications?
-Yes No No, however: ☐ The Central Authority will refer the applicant to the appropriate person or authority to obtain legal advice ☐ The Central Authority will provide information that is of a general nature about laws and procedures ☐ Other (please specify): c) Is legal representation required in return proceedings?
-See Article 25 Please explain where necessary Yes No No, but recommended d) What is the role of the Central Authority in arranging legal representation?
+8 Legal representation and assistance 8.1 General a) Has your State made a reservation to Article 26 of the Convention? ⊠ Yes □ No b) Does the Central Authority provide legal advice regarding return applications?
+Yes No No, however: The Central Authority will refer the applicant to the appropriate person or authority to obtain legal advice The Central Authority will provide information that is of a general nature about laws and procedures Other (please specify): c) Is legal representation required in return proceedings?
+See Article 25 Please explain where necessary ☐ Yes ☐ No ☑ No, but recommended r d) What is the role of the Central Authority in arranging legal representation?
 See Article 7(2) g) The applicant is required to make his / her own arrangements for legal representation, but the Central Authority will: Provide the applicant with a list of lawyers Provide the applicant with a list of free or reduced rate lawyers Other (please specify): Legal representation is not required.
 The Central Authority ensures the application is forwarded to the competent authority for action.
-Please provide additional information if necessary: Legal representation is arranged by the Central Authority.
-Representation is provided by: Central Authority lawyers Private lawyers Public prosecutor Other (please specify): Other (please specify): 8.
-2 Free or reduced rate legal assista nce 2 a) Is free or reduced rate legal assistance available to an applicant in return proceedings in your State?
-Yes, free legal assistance.
-Go to question c) Yes, reduced rate legal assistance.
-Go to question c) No, go to question b) b) If free or reduced rate legal assistance is not available, in what other ways can your State assist an applicant financially?
-There is a system of costs ordering the respondent to pay Pro bono legal assistance Other (please specify): Not at all Go to section 9 c) Is the applicant required to complete an application form for free or reduced rate legal assistance?
-Yes, please specify how application forms can be obtained (e.g., website) or attach a copy: No d) Please indicate on what basis free or reduced rate legal assistance may be available Please explain where necessary Income of the applicant Assets of the applicant Country of residence of the applicant Likelihood of success of the proceedings Other (please specify): e) Which costs are covered by free or reduced rate legal assistance?
-Please explain where necessary (1) Mediation (2) Translation (3) Interpreters (4) Service of documents (5) Costs associated with locating the child (6) Court fees (7) Travel costs for the return of the child (see question 11.1 c)) (8) Other (please specify):
+Please provide additional information if necessary: \square Legal representation is arranged by the Central Authority.
+Representation is provided by: Central Authority lawyers Private lawyers Public prosecutor Other (please specify): the State Attorney/private practitioners at State cost separate legal rpresentation at State cost 8.
+2 Free or reduced rate legal assista ince 2 a) Is free or reduced rate legal assistance available Yes, free legal assistance.
+Go to question c) to an applicant in return proceedings in your State? \boxtimes Yes, reduced rate legal assistance.
+Go to question c) State.
+No, go to question b) b) If free or reduced rate legal assistance is not available, in what other ways can your State There is a system of costs ordering the respondent to pay assist an applicant financially?
+Pro bono legal assistance Other (please specify): Not at all To the explicant required to complete on Go to section 9 c) Is the applicant required to complete an application form for free or reduced rate legal assistance?
+Yes, please specify how application forms can be obtained (e.g. , website) or attach a copy: www.legal-aid.co.za No d) Please indicate on what basis free or reduced \boxtimes Income of the applicant rate legal assistance may be available Assets of the applicant Please explain where necessary Country of residence of the applicant Likelihood of success of the proceedings Other (please specify): the Legal Aid Act prescribes a means test e) Which costs are covered by free or reduced rate (1) Mediation in appropriate cases legal assistance?
+(2) Translation Please explain where necessary (3) Interpreters(4) Service of documents (4) Service of documents(5) Costs associated with locating the child (6) Court fees (7) Travel costs for the return of the child (see question 11.1 c)) (8) Other (please specify):